mindfullsilence/Sapwood/README.md

 **ACF** - The best way to take control of your WordPress admin area.

 ## License
-Sapwood is released under GPLv3.
+Sapwood is released under MIT.